Flying the Edge of America:

 Glacier National Park, Montana

-It was Wednesday, July 9th and Julia and David had been on the road, or in the air, for ten days.
-They had experienced really awful weather all the way up the west coast, Julia's fear of flying had not improved, and they had passed in and out of customs, flown over giant mountains, survived rotating air masses, camping, cheap hotels, and being away from home.
-They felt this was a real accomplishment, but wondered if they could keep going for the entire three months the trip was scheduled to take.
-Julia and David were at a low point and the only motivation they had was their excitement about visiting their next stop: Glacier National Park.
-Neither of them had ever been there before, but they had heard it was amazing.
+It was Wednesday, July 9th, and Julia and David had been on the road—or in the air—for ten days.
+They had battled rough weather up the West Coast, Julia’s fear of flying remained unchanged, and they had navigated customs, flown over towering mountains, survived turbulent air masses, camped in unpredictable conditions, stayed in budget hotels, and faced the challenges of being away from home.
+Their perseverance felt like an achievement, though they wondered if they had the stamina to keep going for the full three-month journey.
+They were exhausted, but the excitement of reaching Glacier National Park kept them motivated.
+Neither had visited before, but they had heard it was spectacular.

 Oroville Video